PyAugusta/git-drills/intro-to-git/6-clone-a-repo.md

 1. Open the git shell you downloaded earlier.
 It should look something like this:

 ![](img/git_shell.png)
+*sidenote*: if you're on a Linux OS, you can do all of this from your standard terminal

 2. It's probably a good idea to create a directory where you can keep your clones.
 Type the following commands into your git shell.